angular/angular-ja/aio-ja/content/guide/roadmap.md

 ### Documentation refactoring

 Ensure all existing documentation fits into a consistent set of content types.
 Update excessive use of tutorial-style documentation into independent topics.
 We want to ensure the content outside the main tutorials is self-sufficient without being tightly coupled to a series of guides.
+In Q2 2022, we refactored the [template content](https://github.com/angular/angular/pull/45897).
+The next steps are to introduce better structure for components and dependency injection.

 ## 将来